Sonoma Coast cyclists are a most interesting bunch!

 And on occasion, you may even come across a few Sonoma Coast cyclists that just make you stop in your tracks and stare.

 Sonoma County cyclists are lured to for our award-winning wines, beers, world-class cuisine and of course our vistas.
 As they meander through colorful and bountiful vineyards they may want to stop for a sample.

 They marvel at the majestic beauty of our towering redwoods.

-And it’s certain the serpentine coastal roads offers great thrills.
+And it’s certainly the serpentine coastal roads that offer riders great thrills.

-Without doubt, the draw to many pelotons is the feeling of riding on the edge of a continent as they balance between the the redwood lined coastal mountains and coastline.
+Without doubt, the draw to many pelotons is the feeling of riding on the edge of a continent as they balance between the redwood-lined coastal mountains and coastline.

-You can get a sense of the thrills of biking our coast in this video of the Meyer’s Grade, located between Jenner-by-the-Sea and Fort Ross.
+You can get a sense of the thrills of biking our coast in this video of Meyer’s Grade, located between Jenner-by-the-Sea and Fort Ross.
 Would you be brave enough to hop on your bike and join Sonoma coast cyclists in this roller coaster of a ride on Highway 1?

 Cycling California’s Coast